How Do I Keep the Conversation Going Without Trying Too Hard?

 Effort Is Shared, Not Carried

-Most guys try too hard when they start feeling responsible for keeping the energy alive.
-But Episode 129 gives the clearest truth:
+Most guys start trying too hard when they feel responsible for keeping the energy alive.

-A real conversation is not carried by one person.
+A real connection is not carried by one person.

-If she likes you, she’ll meet you halfway.
+When someone likes you, they meet you halfway.

 The Moment You Start Overdoing It